 As an owner of operational wind farms, the key risk faced by the Group is power price.
 In general, independent forecasters expect UK wholesale power prices to rise in real terms from current levels, driven by higher gas and carbon prices combined with the ongoing phasing out of coal-fired power stations.
-In the short term, power prices are likely to remain volatile.
+The long term power price forecast is updated each guarter and reflected in the reported NAV.